GOMP_RTEMS_THREAD_POOLS– Set the RTEMS specific thread pools ¶

 $<priority>is an optional priority for the worker threads of a thread pool according to

 pthread_setschedparam.
-In case a priority value is omitted, then a worker thread will inherit the priority of the OpenMP master thread that created it.
-The priority of the worker thread is not changed after creation, even if a new OpenMP master thread using the worker has a different priority.
+In case a priority value is omitted, then a worker thread will inherit the priority of the OpenMP primary thread that created it.
+The priority of the worker thread is not changed after creation, even if a new OpenMP primary thread using the worker has a different priority.

 @<scheduler-name>is the scheduler instance name according to the RTEMS application configuration.